platipodium/tame/doc/index.md

 Copyright © 2024-2025 Helmholtz-Zentrum hereon GmbH

-The source code of generalized-aquatic-ecosystem-model is licensed under GPL-3.0-or-later.
+The source code of TAME is licensed under Apache 2.0.

 If not stated otherwise, the contents of this documentation is licensed under CC-BY-4.0.